 For hours we spoke and took pictures to commiserate the union of two worlds divided by war.
 It wasn't till the sun began to set that we became aware of the time.
 We said our goodbyes and thanked Mr. Chien’s family for their hospitality.
 We didn’t want to leave, but we feared driving the road back to Phu Yen in the dark again.
 Almost as an afterthought, we turned to the family once more and asked if they knew of someone simply referred to as “the widow.”
 They did, and told us she lived in a hamlet even deeper in the mountains.
 We thanked them again and made the daunting journey back to our lodgings in Phu Yen.

 By the time we arrived at our hotel, the sun had dropped behind the great stone curtains mountains and the last rays of daylight faded giving way to night.
 We ate some instant noodles and then called our parents.
 I excitedly talked with my dad telling him about my journey, retracing the events of the day.
 We swapped stories and started piecing together the incomplete fragments to get a better understanding of his time in Muong Do as a prisoner.
 There were still holes that needed to be filled, but for the first time we had corroborated parts of his story, and filled in parts where he simply couldn't remember or didn't know.

 After the call I returned to our spartan but clean room, showered of the layers and layers of dust that had seeped through my clothes, and climbed onto our rock-hard Vietnamese mattress.
 As I quietly reflected on the day, I stared upwards at the darkness and began to cry.
 I had finally done it.
 I had done the thing I moved half way around the world to do.
 I had met one of the villagers that had captured my father, and tomorrow I was most likely going to meet more.

 Wiley H. Jackson

-Please click on any of the hashtags below for related articles.
+Feel free to click on any of the hashtags below to find related articles.